masakicktashiro/esim_pytorch_implementation/README.md

 # Enhanced LSTM for Natural Language Inference
-pytorch implementation of esim
+pytorch implementation of esim this code has not achieved the 88.0% accuracy on test set yet.
+89.07% on train and 87.95% on dev set and 87.65% on test set.

 **"Enhanced LSTM for Natural Language Inference"** Qian Chen, Xiaodan Zhu, Zhenhua Ling, Si Wei, Hui Jiang, Diana Inkpen. _ACL (2017)_